gimelbrantlab/magic/README.md

 *Generate.R*

 Generate.R script trains models using output from process.R saved in the joined_scores_percentile.txt file.
 We also provide a pre-generated joined_scores_percentile_full_dataset.txt file.
-Run the following command to train ada, SVM and random forest model using 80% percent of these data for training and 20% for testing:
+Run the following command to train ada, SVM, and random forest model using 80% percent of the data for training and 20% for testing:

 ```
 Rscript src/generate.R -i data/joined_scores_percentile_full_dataset.txt -o data/classifiers -a "human" -p 80 -l ada,svmPoly,rf -c 5